Spain · audience itinerary

 Your 3-day plan

 PaceStandardThis 3-day family-friendly itinerary for Seville balances iconic landmarks with local experiences.
-You'll explore royal palaces, historic quarters, and modern marvels, with opportunities to enjoy authentic tapas and a traditional flamenco show.
-The pace is balanced, allowing for exploration of Seville's rich culture and beautiful scenery without feeling rushed.
+You'll explore royal palaces, grand cathedrals, vibrant markets, and enjoy authentic tapas.
+The pace is balanced, allowing time for relaxation in beautiful parks and soaking in panoramic city views.
+It's designed to offer a memorable cultural immersion for the whole family.

 - Book tickets online in advance to avoid long queues.